 Seasonal specials / New to the Game Options

-- AMBAR – Those looking for something new AND different can now check out Ambar’s weekend brunch (served both Saturday and Sunday from 10 to 4).
+- AMBAR – Those looking for something new AND different can now check out Ambar’s unlimited weekend brunch for $35/person.
+(Saturday and Sunday from 10 to 4.)
 For a touch of Balkan culture, try some classics with a twist like the Eggs Benedict with Ajvar, prosciutto and Kajmak sauce or the Cinnamon Sweet Sourdough with a choice of Nutella or homemade jam.

 - MARI VANNA - the new Russian spot on Connecticut Ave offers a menu of such Eastern European comfort favorites as Borsht, Blinis and every pickled vegetable known to man.
 Bonus: THE PLACE IS EXTREMELY ADORABLE and there are LIMITLESS mimosas for ladies and LIMITLESS ice cream for kids. (photo courtesy of the restaurant)